rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 ```

 The consumer will print the message it gets from the publisher via
 RabbitMQ.
-The consumer will keep running, waiting for messages, so try restarting
+The consumer will keep running, waiting for new deliveries.
+Try re-running
-the publisher several times.
+the publisher several times to observe that.

-Streams are different from queues in that they are append-only logs of messages.
+Streams are different from queues in that they are append-only logs of messages
+that can be consumed repeatedly.
-So you can run the different consumers and they will always start from the first message.
+When multiple consumers consume from a stream, they will start from the first available message.

 [//]: # (Time to move on to [part 2]&#40;./tutorial-two-dotnet-stream&#41; and deal with a confirmation.)